trish11953/Statistical-Machine-Learning/README.md

 Machine learning is a subfield of artificial intelligence that focuses on enabling computers to learn from data and improve their performance on a specific task without being explicitly programmed.
 This repository contains projects that demonstrate my skills in various machine learning techniques, such as supervised learning, unsupervised learning, and semi-supervised learning, using a variety of real-world datasets.

 ## Projects
-Here's a list of some of the projects included in this repository:
+Here's a list of some topics included in this repository:

 KNN on Vertebral Column Data Set: Implementing the k-Nearest Neighbors (KNN) algorithm for classification of vertebral column conditions using the Vertebral Column Data Set.